<em>Eryngium</em>, sea holly: planting, cultivation and care

 - King oyster mushroom

-Sometimes a fungus, the king oyster mushroom (Pleurotus eryngii), shoots on roots of Eryngium maritimum and Eryngium campestre.
-It is an excellent edible mushroom, sometimes cultivated (grow kits are even available commercially)!
+Sometimes a fungus, the king oyster mushroom (Pleurotus eryngii), produces shoots on roots of Eryngium maritimum and Eryngium campestre.
+It is an excellent edible mushroom and is sometimes cultivated (grow kits are even sold commercially)!

 Useful resources